 Beverly Hills High School's schoolwide recognition programs reinforce good citizenship and academic effort.
-Students are recognized for their unique accomplishment at regularlyheld assemblies and board meetings; achievements are posted on public bulletin boards and in display cases on campus.
+Students are recognized for their unique accomplishment in our weekly televised school newscast, Norman Update, and board meetings; achievements are posted on public bulletin boards and in display cases on campus.
 Athletes are recognized for accomplishments at the end of each sports season and at the end the year during the QUEST Awards banquet.
 Performing arts students are recognized for their exceptional talents at the annual BEVY Awards.
 Graduating seniors are invited to the Senior Awards Assembly and recognized for their individual accomplishments and meeting established academic criteria.
 Community service awards are presented at the end of the year for outstanding contributions.